pybamm-team/PyBaMM/docs/source/user_guide/installation/install-source-windows.rst

 ~~~~~

 ``CMake`` is required to install the SUNDIALS and other libraries required for the ``IDAKLU`` solver.
-To install it, follow the link to the `official downloads page <https://cmake.org/download/>`_.
+To install it, follow the link to the `official CMake downloads page <https://cmake.org/download/>`_.

 Download an installer based on your system's architecture, i.e. ``x32/x64``, and make sure to check ``Add CMake to the PATH environment variable`` during installation.